 Chung et al (2010) Hyperbaric oxygen treatment induces a 2-phase antinociceptive response of unusually long duration in mice.
 Hum Mol Genet 11 847 PMID: 20418186

 Do you know of a great paper that uses Naltrexone hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Naltrexone hydrochloride